hespanha/tenscalc/README.md

   operating systems.

-  Our goal is to build a toolbox that works across multiple OSs; at least under OSX, linux, and Microsft Windows.
+  Our goal is to build a toolbox that works across multiple OSs; at least under OSX, linux, and Microsoft Windows.
 However, most of our testing was done under OSX so one should expect some bugs under the other OSs.
 Sorry about that.

-* Getting the solver to converge can be difficult for problems that are numerically ill conditioned.
+* Getting the solver to converge can be difficult for problems that are numerically ill conditioned, especially with the C code that does not do any numerical conditioning to find the Newton direction.

-* The next biggest issue is the use of fairly obscure error messages when things go wrong.
+* *TensCalc* gives very obscure error messages that make it pretty hard to for users to figure out what is wrong with their optimizations.

+  E.g., if the cost function does not depend on one of the optimization variables, the error message complains that
+	  "sparse gradients are not supported"
+  Why? because if the cost function does not depend on one of the variables, then the gradient of the cost function is indeed a vector with some entries that are always zero.
+In general, *TensCalc* loves sparse matrices/vectors to make fast computations, but it is not prepared to handle sparse gradients since this should never happen.

 ## Acknowledgements